Djokovic loses world number one ranking to Medvedev in Dubai shock

 "It's an amazing feeling.
 I never thought I would really have a chance against Novak, he's one of the greatest of all time, if not the best," he said.

-"After the last 12 months, I've been going through… it's unbelievable, I have so many emotions inside, it's hard to describe, it's just an amazing feeling,” added Vesely, who next takes on Denis Shapovalov or Ricardas Berankis.
+"After the last 12 months, I've been going through… it's unbelievable, I have so many emotions inside, it's hard to describe, it's just an amazing feeling," added Vesely, who next takes on Denis Shapovalov for a place in the final.

-The 28-year-old came out victorious in his only previous meeting with Djokovic, defeating the Serb on the clay courts of Monte Carlo back in 2016.
+The 28-year-old, who survived a serious car crash last year, came out victorious in his only previous meeting with Djokovic, defeating the Serb on the clay courts of Monte Carlo back in 2016.

 Vesely started the match by breaking Djokovic on his way to a 2-0 lead.